-When the body is exposed to an environment of higher than atmospheric gas pressure as in tunneling or diving, it absorbs more of the inhaled gases than it does at sea level.

-N2 concentration in tissues increases particularly those of the nervous system, bone marrow and fat.

-Mechanism:
+Manifestations of DSI are due to formation of nitrogen bubbles in body fluids & tissues.

+Symptoms: depend upon site in which bubbles are formed.
+Severity: depend upon size & rate of growth of bubbles.
-N2 enters and leaves these tissues more slowly than O2 & CO2 as the surrounding pressure decrease (during rapid decompression), N2 expands and will form gas bubbles because of the absence of sufficient time necessary for dissolution by diffusion from the tissues.

-Because O2 & CO2 have greater fluid solubility & move easily between tissue compartments, then tendency for bubble formation is reduced.

-Multiple organ involvement is more frequent in DCS than in barotraumas of ascent.
+- When the body is exposed to an environment of higher than atmospheric gas pressure as in tunneling or diving, it absorbs more of the inhaled gases than it does at sea level.
+N2 concentration in tissues increases particularly those of the nervous system, bone marrow & fat. - N2 enters & leaves these tissues more slowly than O2 & CO2 as the surrounding pressure decrease (during rapid decompression), N2 expands & will form gas bubbles because of the absence of sufficient time necessary for dissolution by diffusion from the tissues.
+Because O2 & CO2 have greater fluid solubility & move easily between tissue compartments, then tendency for bubble formation is reduced. - Multiple organ involvement is more frequent in DCS than in barotraumas of ascent.
 While in the latter signs & symptoms and that of arterial gas embolism, occur sudden & immediate on surfacing; while DCS symptoms frequently delay for 6- 48hours.

-DCS is classified into 2 types and a late 3rd type of chronic complication of dysbaric osteonecrosis

-The types (type I & II) and severity of symptoms depend on age, weight, and physical condition of the patient, the degree of physical exertion, the depth or altitude before decompression & the rate & duration of decompression.

-Type I DCS (bone and skin) has the best prognosis
+- DCS is classified into 2 types and a late 3rd type of chronic complication of dysbaric osteonecrosis. - The types (type I & II) and severity of symptoms depend on age, weight, and physical condition of the patient, the degree of physical exertion, the depth or altitude before decompression & the rate & duration of decompression. - Type I DCS (bone and skin) has the best prognosis & is ChCh by: - 1.
+Acute pain usually around major joints.
+It usually occur either soon after decompression or delay up to 12hours after. - 2.
+Skin may show urticarial and blush-red mottling & itching (diver's lice). - Type II DCS primarily neurological including spinal, vestibular, cerebral involvement & other systemic symptoms

-Signs and Symptoms:

-- Acute pain usually around major joints.
-Usually occurs either soon after decompression or delay up to 12hours after. - Skin may show urticarial and bluish-red mottling & itching (diver's lice).

-Type II DCS

-Primarily neurological including spinal, vestibular, cerebral involvement & other systemic symptoms
+DCS affecting bone and skin

-The typical presentation of DCS in CNS begins with transient back pain.
-Subsequently, parasthesia & hypoesthesia develop in legs.

-Without medical intervention this situation progress to urinary retention, paresis of lower limb and even paralysis, impaired speech, tremors & convulsions, coma.
+- The typical presentation of DCS in CNS begins with transient back pain.
+Subsequently, parasthesia & hypoesthesia develop in legs. - Without medical intervention this situation progress to urinary retention, paresis of lower limb and even paralysis, impaired speech, tremors & convulsions, coma.

-Pulmonary System Effects:
+✓ Pulmonary System Effects:

-- In most cases of DCS, NO pulmonary symptoms occur. - The syndrome called "the chokes" by divers, develops in 2-8% of DCS patients and is characterized by paroxysmal cough, dyspnea, and sub-sternal chest pain. - Without appropriate therapeutic intervention (Recompression) إعادة الضغط, this syndrome may pass to non-cardiogenic pulmonary edema, circulatory collapse & death.
+- In most cases of DCS, no pulmonary symptoms occur. - The syndrome called "the chokes" by divers, develops in 2-8% of DCS patients & is characterized by paroxysmal cough, dyspnea, and sub sternal chest pain. - Without appropriate therapeutic intervention (Recompression), this syndrome may pass to non-14 cardiogenic pulmonary edema, circulatory collapse & death.